Criminal Justice Academies

 The cost for independent recruits ranges from $7000.00-8000.00 depending on the type of uniforms selected.
 A detailed list will be provided to individuals on their first visit to the CJA office.

 Individuals who are considering going into the basic academy as independents will have to be approved into the program.
-To start your screening process, contact any member of the criminal justice academies office at 714 566-9200 to set up an appointment with Mr. Ron Coopman, Criminal Justice Academies Coordinator.
+To start your screening process, contact any member of the criminal justice academies office at 714 566-9200 to set up an appointment with Mr. Brad Virgoe, Criminal Justice Academies Director.